-ii. the Capacity Adjusted Planned Outage Quantity estimate determined on the Scheduling Day under clause 6.3A.3(g); and
+ii. the Peak Capacity Adjusted Planned Outage Quantity estimate determined on the Scheduling Day under clause 6.3A.3(g); and

 (c) for each Dispatch Interval in the STEM Submission Information Window, for each Separately Certified Component of a Scheduled Facility or Semi-Scheduled Facility for which the Market Participant holds Capacity Credits in the Dispatch Interval:

-i. the Capacity Adjusted Forced Outage Quantity estimate determined on the Scheduling Day under clause 6.3A.3(g);
+i. the Peak Capacity Adjusted Forced Outage Quantity estimate determined on the Scheduling Day under clause 6.3A.3(g);

-ii. the Capacity Adjusted Planned Outage Quantity estimate determined on the Scheduling Day under clause 6.3A.3(g); and
+ii. the Peak Capacity Adjusted Planned Outage Quantity estimate determined on the Scheduling Day under clause 6.3A.3(g);

+iii. the Peak Reserve Capacity Obligation Quantity estimate determined on the Scheduling Day under clause 6.3A.3(h); and

-iii. the Reserve Capacity Obligation Quantity estimate determined on the Scheduling Day under clause 6.3A.3(h).
+iv. the Flexible Reserve Capacity Obligation Quantity estimate determined on the Scheduling Day under clause 6.3A.3(h).

 6.3B.
 STEM Submissions Timetable and Process